Rudy Vallée: Radio and film

-In 1929, Vallée began hosting The Fleischmann's Yeast Hour, a popular radio show with guests such as Fay Wray and Richard Cromwell in dramatic skits.
-Vallée continued hosting radio shows such as the Royal Gelatin Hour, Vallee Varieties, and The Rudy Vallee Show through the 1930s and 1940s.
+In 1929 Vallée began hosting The Fleischmann's Yeast Hour, a popular radio show with guests including as Fay Wray and Richard Cromwell in dramatic skits.
+Vallée hosted radio shows including as the Royal Gelatin Hour, Vallee Varieties, and The Rudy Vallee Show through the 1930s and 1940s.

 When Vallée took his contractual vacations from his national radio show in 1937, he insisted his sponsor hire Louis Armstrong as his substitute.
-This was the first instance of an African-American hosting a national radio program.
-Vallée wrote the introduction for Armstrong's 1936 book Swing That Music.

-In 1929, Vallée made his first feature film, The Vagabond Lover, for RKO Radio.
-His first films were made to cash in on his singing popularity.
-While his initial performances were rather wooden, his acting greatly improved in the late 1930s and 1940s, and by the time he began working with Preston Sturges in the 1940s, he had become a successful comedic supporting player.
-He appeared opposite Claudette Colbert in Sturges's 1942 screwball comedy The Palm Beach Story.
-Other films in which he appeared include I Remember Mama, Unfaithfully Yours and The Bachelor and the Bobby-Soxer.
+In 1929 Vallée made his first feature film, The Vagabond Lover, for RKO Radio.

 In 1955, Vallée was featured in Gentlemen Marry Brunettes, co-starring Jane Russell, Alan Young, and Jeanne Crain.
-The production was filmed on location in Paris.
-The film was based on the Anita Loos novel that was a sequel to her acclaimed Gentlemen Prefer Blondes.
-Gentlemen Marry Brunettes was popular throughout Europe at the time and was released in France as A Paris Pour les Quatre ("Paris for the Four"), and in Belgium as Tevieren Te Parijs.

 Vallée performed on Broadway as J.B.
 Biggley in the 1961 musical How to Succeed in Business Without Really Trying and reprised the role in the 1967 film version.
-He appeared in the 1960s Batman television show as the villain Lord Marmaduke Ffogg and in 1971 as a vindictive surgeon in the Night Gallery episode "Marmalade Wine".
+He appeared in the 1960s Batman television series as the villain Lord Marmaduke Ffogg and in the Night Gallery episode "Marmalade Wine" in 1971 as a vindictive surgeon.